 London’s impressive theatre tradition dates back several hundred years, so you’ll want to see a show when visiting the British capital.
 Luckily, there are several inexpensive ways to find tickets!

 First, try visiting the TKTS booth in Leicester Square for last-minute discounts on popular West End shows.
-You can only purchase these tickets in person, so keep in mind that while the “queue” can get long, it usually moves quickly.
+You can only purchase these tickets in person; keep in mind that while the “queue” can get long, it usually moves quickly.

-For an authentic 16th-century experience, invest in a standing-room ticket for a Shakespearean play at the Globe Theatre.
-These tickets cost only five pounds each, but you’ll have to pay more if you want a seat!
+For an authentic 16th-century experience, you might want to invest in a standing-room ticket for a Shakespearean play at the Globe Theatre.
+These tickets cost only five pounds each, although you’ll have to pay more if you want the luxury of having your own designated seat!

 Finally, if you have a London Pass (which combines admission to many famous London attractions into one, three-day ticket), you’re eligible for up to 40 percent off on West End tickets.